 The user interface is the same for both, and best navigated using either version of the bezel.

-Samsung became interested in health monitoring, and now we see a blood pressure monitor on both models.
+Samsung became interested in health monitoring, and now we see a blood pressure monitor watch function on both models.
 Both the Active 2 and Watch 3 also have an ECG sensor, which is becoming more commonplace now.
-Additionally, the Watch 3 can take a blood oxygen measure.
+Additionally, the Watch 3 can take a blood oxygen measure. (see why this is important)

 Like Apple Watches, you can use the new safety feature, fall detection.
 More, you’ll be able to once it’s been FDA approved and they turn it on.
 In terms of health monitoring, they’re pretty evenly pegged and have exciting features in their future.